czlowiek488/generic-interceptor/README.md

 <h1> Proxy Handler Generic Execution </h1>
-This package provide generic proxy object handler which allows to execute provided function whenever no function variable is touched and also in between function execution and return/resolve/throw.
+This package provide generic proxy object handler which allows to execute provided function whenever no function case variable is touched and also in between function execution and return/resolve/throw.

 </br>